 - What would you do if you only had 6 months to live?

-- What ONE thing would produce the greatest difference in your life?
+- What one thing, if you were to take action on it, would produce the greatest difference in your life?

 - What are the likely consequences of this decision?